 Try speaking, writing, and writing at a durable and equivalent pace, and make sure that you spend time and energy on other important things in life.

-This will help you maintain healthy communication with your partner and also keep your mind fresh and away from unwanted worries and problems.
+This will help you maintain healthy communication with your partner, keep your mind fresh, and avoid unwanted worries and problems.

 3. Be reasonable about your hopes and expectations

 Are your response time expectations and hopes reasonable?
-And do they mostly come out of your real excitement to connect to your partner, or are they often from a place that needs contact and confidence to feel happy about it?
+Do they mostly come out of your real excitement to connect to your partner, or are they often from a place that needs contact and confidence to feel happy about it?

 If you do not have reasonable expectations or largely your sense of need and insecurity, look for ways to improve your security and self-confidence yourself and learn to accept uncertainty better.